2008-2017

 Ken is the Treasurer and originator of the “Think We, not Me” community movement.
 Years earlier, it was suggested he contact master gardener Bill Zimmer and he posted this message.
 It became one of the proudest & most fulfilling things he has done in his life:

-“Looking for help and ideas…I have 6 cleared field acres along Boal Ave. and wish to eventually use up to 1 acre to grow crop/food and donate all locally to the county food banks……I have a tractor, some funding dollars to get it off the ground, & a desire, but don’t have the real knowledge as to farming & field preparation.…any who wish to join me, noodle ideas around & be part of it in any way are welcome.
+“Looking for help and ideas…I have 6 cleared field acres along Boal Ave. and wish to eventually use an acre to grow crop/food and donate all locally to the county food banks……I have a tractor, some funding dollars to get it off the ground, & a desire, but don’t have the real knowledge as to farming & field preparation.…any who wish to join me, noodle ideas around & be part of it in any way are welcome.
 A pipe dream?
 Perhaps….. but I throw it out there and invite anyone interested to get ‘We, Not Me’ off the ground.”

 Growers